KazaiMazai/SwiftletModel/README.md

 ### Bulk nested models query

-Bulk nested models query is s quick way to fetch related models graph up to a certain depth.
+Bulk nested models query is a quick way to fetch related models graph up to a certain depth.
 It's possible to query entity with all nested related models at once in a single line:

 ```swift